alchitry/alchitry.github.io/content/tutorials/advanced/ddr3-memory.md

 The cores themselves aren't included in the temple but scripts for their creation are.
 These are fired off when the project is created.

-Make sure to have Vivado setup correctly before creating the project or the IP cores will fail to generate, and you'll have to delete your project and start fresh.
+Make sure to have Vivado setup correctly before creating the project, or the IP cores will fail to generate, and you'll have to delete your project and start fresh.
 {% end %}

 When the project first opens, there will be some errors reported in `alchitry_top` and the `mig_wrapper`.